maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ### 1.2 Example run with SLURM (EMBL cluster)

-If you run AlphaPulldown on HPC, you may want to execute feature creation in parallel.
-Here, we provide an example of code that is suitable for an HPC cluster that utilizes SLURM Workload Manager.
-For more details about the SLURM on the EMBL cluster, please refer to the [EMBL Cluster wiki](https://wiki.embl.de/cluster/Main_Page) using the EMBL network.
+If you run AlphaPulldown on a computer cluster, you may want to execute feature creation in parallel.
+Here, we provide an example of code that is suitable for a cluster that utilizes SLURM Workload Manager.
+> **For EMBL staff:**  For more details about the SLURM on the EMBL cluster, please refer to the [EMBL Cluster wiki](https://wiki.embl.de/cluster/Main_Page) using the EMBL network.

 #### Input